kjam/moose/DEVELOP.md

 cd moose
 ```

-You will need a working [installation of Rust](https://www.rust-lang.org/learn/get-started) to compile and test this project; we generally use the [stable toolchain](https://rust-lang.github.io/rustup/concepts/channels.html).
+You will need a working [installation of Rust > 1.6](https://www.rust-lang.org/learn/get-started) to compile and test this project; we generally use the [stable toolchain](https://rust-lang.github.io/rustup/concepts/channels.html).

+If you have an older version of Rust, please update using `rustup update`.
 ### Debian/Ubuntu

 Install dependencies: